Richard Prager, MA, PhD, CEng, FIET, FREng. Professor of Engineering.

 My research focuses on the development of better non-invasive diagnostic medical imaging systems based on ultrasound.
 I founded the Medical Imaging Group in Cambridge Engineering Department in 1992.
 Significant projects have included new fast and accurate calibration systems for tracked 3D ultrasound, the development of a high definition tracked 3D ultrasound system, innovative work on image-based freehand 3D ultrasound without an external tracking device, real-time 3D ultrasound deconvolution for image enhancement, and three-dimensional elastography.
 I recently led a project to develop a hybrid scanner that combines the benefits of both tracked and mechanically-swept 3D ultrasound.
 I am currently working on novel algorithms for high-resolution ultrasonic beam-forming.

-I am Head of the School of Technology which comprises the Department of Engineering, the Department of Chemical Engineering & Biotechnology, the Computer Laboratory, the Judge Business School, and the Institute for Sustainability Leadership (University of Cambridge).
+I am Head of Cambridge University Engineering Department and was Head of Cambridge University School of Technology from 2014-2018.
 Within the Department of Engineering I also give lectures to third-year students on medical image acquisition.